Showing top 0 results 0 results found

 Melissa Hannam, Director of Marketing at Valley Driving School

-At some point, Valley Driving School started getting a high volume of customer inquiries via email, especially when the offices or contact centers were closed.
+At some point, Valley Driving School started getting a high volume of customer inquiries via email, especially when the office was closed.
 It became difficult to answer all the questions they received at speed.
-Every day, their customers needed support with their programs, rescheduling, or adding more training.
+Every day, their customers needed support with their programs or rescheduling.
 With hundreds of inquiries a month, the school realized that a more immediate response to visitors' inquiries was needed.
 Not only were they missing sales opportunities during these off-hours, but they were also failing to meet the needs of existing clients as well.

 Over the years, the school has tried various solutions to support its students in a timelier manner.
 Many of the options they looked at usually required a large commitment in the form of labor, which could get quite costly.
 From extending the office hours to starting an in-house call center, none of these potential solutions was the magic bullet when it came to serving customers round the clock while still being mindful of budget constraints.

 The brand was looking for an omnichannel experience for its customers.
 They wanted to provide prompt, consistent, and accurate communication.
 LiveChat seemed like a good fit, and the company quickly achieved incredible success using it.
 After seeing ChatBot, an additional, automatic agent you can add to your LiveChat account, testing it out was a no-brainer.
 Both tools were the most user-friendly and reasonably priced solutions, considering all the features and reporting that were included.

 Valley Driving started using ChatBot and LiveChat in December 2018.
 Currently, their chatbot has had over 12,500 conversations with website visitors, and they’re on track to exceed 6,000 conversations this year alone.